-Shionogi Global Infectious Diseases Department of Exploratory Research for Drug Discovery
+Department of Exploratory Research for Drug Discovery

-Visiting Associate Professor Teruhisa Kato (Head of Exploratory Drug Discovery for Infectious Diseases, SHIONOGI & CO., LTD.) Malaria is one of the three largest infectious diseases in the world, which aligns with HIV and tuberculosis.
+Visiting Associate Professo Teruhisa Kato (Director, Head of Infectious Diseases 3 Group, SHIONOGI & CO., LTD.)

+Malaria is one of the three largest infectious diseases in the world, which aligns with HIV and tuberculosis.
 More than 200 million people are infected with malaria and more than 400,000 people died annually.
 There has been still no effective vaccine, and resistant malaria to existing therapeutic drugs have been reported, and the development of new drugs is urgently necessary.